Winter Lawn Overseeding

 An option is to allow your Bermuda lawn to rest or go dormant for the winter season.
 There is nothing wrong with this and in fact, University of Arizona turf specialists agree it’s better for the lawn in most cases.
 This will save you the costs of installation, maintenance and water.
 Non overseeded Bermuda will begin greening up as early as February/March.
 This option allows for other maintenance issues to be resolved and can be used as an opportunity to 'spruce up' landscape areas (see below).

 Tip: While Bermuda grass typically goes dormant in the cold months, it is possible to extend the length of its growing season and lush green appearance well into winter.
 The University of Arizona turf specialists recommend multiple applications of iron (2-4 oz of actual iron per 1000 square feet).
 Apply the first application about October 1, the next 10 days later and follow up again after another 10 days.
 Do not apply nitrogen fertilizers.
-Remember that even dormant Bermuda needs ½ inch of water per month during the winter (from U of A Turf Tips below).
+Remember that even dormant Bermuda needs ½ inch of water per month during the winter (from U of A Turf Tips).

 Things to do if you don't overseed